 Association Executives Institute Advisory Board

-Work with NAR staff and other AE subject matter experts to plan the curriculum for the 2018 AE Institute, scheduled for March 23-26, 2018, in Charlotte, North Carolina.
+Work with NAR staff and other AE subject matter experts to plan the curriculum for the 2022 AE Institute, scheduled for March 11-14, 2022, in Atlanta, Georgia.

-AEs are better prepared to address the issues that have an impact on their members' business.
-The course, speaker, and overall program rating for the 2018 Institute are 4.0 or above (on a 5.0 scale, with 5.0 being the highest).
+AEs have access to the 2022 AEI curriculum regardless of whether they participate live, and are better prepared to address the issues that have an impact on their members' business.
+A flexible AE Institute curriculum allows attendees to be briefed on NAR initiatives and the most up-to-date strategic issues on the industry horizon, so they bring the latest information to their leadership and their associations.
+The course, speaker, and overall program rating for the 2022 Institute are 4.0 or above (on a 5.0 scale, with 5.0 being the highest).

 The Board met in Chicago in September to plan the 2022 curriculum, which includes education sessions as well as networking opportunities.
 The education sessions cover a variety of topics including Code of Ethics, Core Standards, cybersecurity, emotional well-being, human resources, leadership development, MLS, and predictive analytics.
 There will also be updates by key NAR staff, including Bob Goldberg, Katie Johnson, and Lawrence Yun, to ensure attendees have the latest information on NAR initiatives that they can share with their members.
 The Board agreed that networking will be a large focus of the 2022 AEI, since it will have been three years since this group last met in person.

 Incorporate a diversity, equity, and inclusion component into the 2022 curriculum.

 Attendees will leave the Institute with a greater understanding of their association’s role in the DEI conversation and how their associations can make a difference in this arena.